Understanding energy metrics

 % rated A–B

 The share of BER-assessed homes with an A or B rating.
 These homes meet modern energy efficiency standards.
-A higher percentage indicates a greater share of recently built or retrofitted homes in the assessed stock.
+A higher percentage shows a greater share of recently built or retrofitted homes in the assessed stock.

 Upgrades per 1,000 households